 This easy breakfast casserole is a complete meal with eggs, potatoes and sausage.
-The overnight option makes this gluten free and clean eating recipe a perfect Christmas morning breakfast.
+This gluten free and clean eating recipe with overnight option makes a perfect Christmas morning breakfast.
 After a late Christmas Eve, it’s so convenient to feed hungry bellies with a hearty meal with no morning prep.

 WATCH HOW TO MAKE THIS OVERNIGHT BREAKFAST CASSEROLE